Personalize your room with a handmade rug you can enjoy for years.

 Project sponsored by Yarnspirations

 About this Pattern

 When you need a more custom accent rug in your room, our basket weave crochet rug is the way to go.
 It’s comfortable to walk on and if you use the yarn we recommend, it’s safe to toss in the washer and dryer when it gets dirty.

 With this project you’ll get to practice crocheting post stitches which are used to create the basket weave texture.
-It’s a breeze to memorize once you find a rhythm so you can think really enjoy the process.
+It’s a breeze to memorize once you find a rhythm so you can really enjoy the process.

 Before you begin, review this page entirely so you understand the full scope of the project.
 We’ve prepared a list of recommended supplies and abbreviations you will need to get started as well as a video tutorial demonstrating how to crochet the basket weave crochet rug and written instructions to complete this project from start to finish.

 - Approx 880 yds; Bernat Pop!
 Bulky Yarn (Colorway pictured: grayed out)

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.
 Please understand I have experience with these products and recommend them because they’re optimal for this pattern, not because of the small commissions made if you buy them online.
 Thank you for your support!

 Not an Amazon Prime member?
 Get a free 30 day trial on us so you can unlock unlimited free two-day shipping on all sorts of stuff (yes, even yarn!) and instant access to thousands of movies, TV shows, and books.

 This pattern is written using standard US crochet terminology.